 We do this by using the Financial UX Design methodology.
 It provides a specific way to reduce the risk of failure and increase the success rate by focusing on product value.
 It's based on reverse engineering - a top-down approach that begins with defining the ultimate value for the users and ends with an action plan.
 Through UX research we define how to maximize the value financial product provides users.
 While design allows to materialize it into a look and feel of an actual product.

 There's a saying, if you wish to predict the future, create it - and that's basically what reverse engineering does.
 Use it to reduce the risk of failure and maximize the product's success by making sure users will get the utmost value of the product.
-This is the way to create an experience that users love and will be eager to recommend to their friends.
+This is the way to create a banking experience that users love and will be eager to recommend to their friends.

 In reverse engineering, you significantly reduce uncertainty by starting from the maze exit and moving to the correct entry.
 In this case, the exit of the maze is the point where the product is highly demanded because of the value it provides to customers.